jing-tw/OpenStack/README.md

 git checkout allinone
 ```

-## Step 2: Please check the Openstack version that you want to install for the variable OpenStack_RPM_File in allinone/allinone.sh.
+## Step 2: OpenStack Version Check
+Please check the Openstack version that you want to install for the variable OpenStack_RPM_File in allinone/allinone.sh.
 ### (a) Deploy OpenStsack using vagrant
 ```bash
 vagrant init centos/7